Pike96/Simulation-of-Tossing-a-Coin/README.md

 **Quesiont 2**

-Simulate tossing a biased coin 200 times where ܲሾHEADሿ ൌ 0.80.
+Simulate tossing a biased coin 200 times where ܲP[HEAD]=0.80.
 Count the number of heads.
 Record the longest run of heads.
 Generate a histogram for the Bernoulli outcomes.

 **Quesiont 3**